reasonml/reasonml.github.io/docs/what-and-why.md

 # Overview

 Reason is a user-friendly programming language built on the robust type system of [OCaml](http://ocaml.org), providing a comfortable transition for developers familiar with JavaScript or C-family languages.
-It offers a powerful blend of functional programming capabilities, such as pattern matching and variants, with optional support for mutation and side-effects, enhancing its practicality.

-The language's strength lies in its seamless integration with the reliable OCaml ecosystem, allowing for smooth refactoring aided by the compiler's speed and intelligent type inference.
+Not only uses the type-system, but also integrates seamlessly with the reliable OCaml ecosystem, with access to all the tools from OCaml, such as: Language Server, the defacto build system [dune](https://dune.build), and the package manager [opam](https://opam.ocaml.org).

 Notably versatile, Reason serves as an excellent choice for a range of applications, particularly excelling in web development.
 Its adaptability extends to the creation of visually appealing UIs for browsers, aided by its capability to compile to native, bytecode, and JavaScript, with plans for WebAssembly support.